Dizarimia/Happyplace/README.md

 Specifically checked spelling in British because to me that's the real English.

 5 Bugs:
 The webpage loads very slow because of all the images, but I do not want to lessen their quality as a lot of work went into all the details on them.
+Will work on solution.

 6 Deployment:
 The site was deployed to GitHub pages.